GiorgiUbiria/personal/src/pages/about/about.md

 website: "https://github.com/GiorgiUbiria"
 ---

-Full-Stack Web Developer with over 6 months of professional experience and 3 years of total experience, skilled in both Front-End and Back-End development.
-Proficient in DevOps principles and cloud technologies.
-Highly adaptable, with a passion for solving complex problems and delivering user-friendly web solutions.
-Experienced in both freelancing and collaborative team environments.
-Eager to contribute expertise to a Software Engineer role and build innovative, high-impact web applications.
+Full Stack Developer with 3 years of experience building robust web applications across modern JavaScript and PHP stacks.
+Proficient in designing RESTful APIs, managing relational databases, and developing responsive, maintainable frontends with frameworks like React and Vue.
+Focused on clean architecture, performance, and solving real-world problems.
+Eager to continuously learn, experiment with new technologies, and improve both technical and system design skills.